carloscisnerosjr/terra-cli/README.md

 ![terra_cli](images/terra_cli.png)

 4. Choose either EC2 or Event Bridge Rules.
-Press Enter.
+Press Space to select.
+Enter to continue.

-5. Terraform files will be created in a `terraform` directory in the current working directory.
+5. Once Terra runs, Terraform files will be created in a `terraform` directory in the current working directory.